Lullabot/windup/README.md

 Grunt watch can also be used with the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) Chrome extension.

-If you're using grunt watch + livereload, your browser will refresh when Grunt spots a change to your sass files.
+If you're using grunt watch and click the livereload button, your browser will refresh when Grunt spots a change to your sass files.
 That means no more punching the reload button in your browser for tiny changes during the theming process.

 ### More Detailed Install Instructions